Hofls/useful-info/architecture/system-architecture/architecture-style/microservices/microservices.md

 # Microservices architecture
-* Always start project as a monolith, spin off a microservice only when necessary (because of high complexity)
+* Always start project as a monolith, spin off a microservice only when necessary
 * Warning!
 "Micro" is a misnomer.
 Rule of thumb: 1 "micro" service = 1 team of developers \
   * E.g. 3 teams (java, go, nodejs) each create microservice in their favorite language [more info](https://microservices.io/patterns/decomposition/service-per-team.html)
 * `Microservices` - one system/app as a collection of autonomous services